 Amongst mixed beverages, the G&T must be considered royalty - it's British after all!
 Its origins date back to the 1600s when quinine, which gives tonic its distinctive bitterness, was first used to help ward off malaria, with the first quinine tonics marketed in the 1850s.
-Schweppes launched his London made Indian Tonic Water in the 1870s, the name referencing the popularity of tonic water with British expats in the Raj.
-This also being where it is accepted the G&T was first mixed and grew in popularity during the second half of the nineteenth century.
+Schweppes launched his London-made Indian Tonic Water in the 1870s, the name referencing the popularity of tonic water with British ex-pats in the Raj.
+Where it is also accepted the G&T was first mixed and grew in popularity during the second half of the nineteenth century.

-On Black Monday, 19 October 1987, when the world's stock markets crashed, the Dow Jones dropped by what is still the greatest percentage loss of all time - more than 22 per cent.
+On Black Monday, 19 October 1987, when the world's stock markets crashed, the Dow Jones dropped by what is still the greatest percentage loss of all time - more than 22%.